-- Arrange slices on 1-2 baking sheets in an even layer and bake in a 425 oven for 13-15 minutes.
-Set aside and reduce heat to 375 degrees F.
+- Arrange slices on 1-2 baking sheets in an even layer and bake oven for 13-15 minutes.
+Set aside and reduce heat to 375 degrees F (190 C).

 - While eggplant is baking, add all tofu filling ingredients to a food process or blender and pulse to combine, scraping down sides as needed.
 You are looking for a semi-pureed mixture with bits of basil still intact.
 Taste and adjust seasonings as needed, adding more salt and pepper for flavor, nutritional yeast for cheesiness, and lemon juice for brightness.

-- Pour about 1 cup marinara sauce into an 8x8 baking dish (or similar sized dish) and reserve rest of sauce for topping / serving.
+- Pour about 1/2-1/3 of the marinara sauce into an 8×8 baking dish (or similar sized dish) and reserve rest of sauce for topping / serving.
 Set aside.

 - Scoop generous amounts (about 3 Tbsp) of ricotta filling onto each eggplant slice or lasagna noodle and roll up.
 Place seam side down in the sauce-lined baking dish.
 Continue until all filling and noodles or eggplant strips are used up.
 Pour more sauce down the center of the rolls for extra flavor (see photo).

-- Bake in a 375 degree oven for 15-23 minutes, or until sauce is bubbly and warm and the top of the rolls are very slightly browned.
+- Bake for 15-23 minutes, or until sauce is bubbly and warm and the top of the rolls are very slightly browned.

 - Serve immediately with additional vegan parmesan cheese and fresh basil.
 Leftovers keep for a couple of days, though best when fresh.